-Directors are subject to the legislative restrictions on acquiring or disposing of securities of the Company, if they are in possession of information which is not generally available, and which a reasonable person would expect to have a material effect on the price of the securities of the Company if it were generally available.
+Directors are subject to the legislative restrictions on acquiring or disposing of securities of the Company, if they are in possession of information that is not generally available, and which a reasonable person would expect to have a material effect on the price of the Company's securities if it were generally available.

-The Company's securities trading policy restricts Directors and employees from acting on material information until it has been released to the market and adequate time has been given for this to be reflected in the security's prices.
+The Company's securities trading policy restricts Directors and employees from acting on material information until it has been released to the market and adequate time has been given for this to be reflected in the prices of the Company's securities.